xorbitsai/inference/README.md

 developments for the next few weeks:

 ### PyTorch Support
-With PyTorch integration, users will be able to seamlessly utilize PyTorch models form Hugging Face within Xinference.
+With PyTorch integration, users will be able to seamlessly utilize PyTorch models from Hugging Face within Xinference.

 ### Langchain & LlamaIndex integration